bk/wmk/readme.md

   resize operation are only performed once.
 The source `path` is taken to be relative to the `WEBROOT`, i.e. the project `htdocs` directory.

-- `template`: Calls the Mako template named in the first argument.
+- `template`: The first argument (`template`) is either the filename of a Mako template or literal Mako source code.
+The heuristic used to distinguish between these two cases is simply that filenames are assumed never to contain whitespace while Mako source code always does.
+In either case, the template is called and its output inserted into the Markdown file.
 Any additional arguments are passed directly on to the template (which will also see the normal Mako context for the shortcode itself).

 - `twitter`: A tweet.
 Takes a `tweet_id`, which may be a Twitter status URL or the last part (i.e. the actual ID) of the URL.